-Fit the slot in the seat onto the projection on the frame cross member as shown, and then place the seat in the original position.
+1. Insert the projection on the front of the rider seat into the seat holder as shown, and then place the seat in the original position.

-- 1. Slot
+- 1. Projection

-- 2. Projection
+- 2. Slot

 - 2. Install the bolts with the hexagon wrench.

-- Insert the hexagon wrench back into its holder on the passenger seat.
+- 3. Insert the hexagon wrench back into its holder on the rider seat.

 - 4. Install the passenger seat.